foxeswithdata/CWatM-PlantFATE/Toolkit/documentation/58_tricks.rst

 .. note::

     | If you start with a basin defined by the outlet of a basin e.g. 6.25 51.75
-    | You can generate a new mask map for the following runs by:
+    | You can generate a new mask map for the following runs by adding in:
+    | [OPTIONS]
-    | **savebasinmap = True** in [OPTIONS]
+    | **savebasinmap = True**

-    | a basin.tif is generated in the output folder, which you can copy and use next time as:
+    | a basin.tif and an upstream area map are generated in the output folder, which you can copy and use next time as:

     | **MaskMap = your_directory/basin.tif**

 Placeholder in settingsfile